Aptomi/k8s-app-engine/refactoring_in_progress.md

 * Check security issues with Knetic (possible to call methods on objects from the policy expressions)

 * Change criteria to <RequireAll>, <RequireAny> and <RequireNone>

+* Separate labels from label operations
+- so that services can have labels (and we can refer to them from criteria expressions)
+- and services can have labels operations (set/remove, etc)
+- just rename existing "labels" (ops) to "change-labels" in yaml to avoid confusion